UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/5-basic-git-remotes-github.md

 * A link to `branches`
 * A link to `commits`

-### Github branches
+### GitHub branches

-Just like on the command line, we can see branches on Github.
+Just like on the command line, we can see branches on GitHub.

 To see all the remote branches we can do this command: